waffle-iron/simmer/readme.txt

 == Description ==

 We all love the simple, human act of sharing how to prepare a favorite meal.
 Simmer enables WordPress users to quickly and easily publish their recipes with minimal hassle.
-With a focus on the key areas necessary for a great recipe publishing experience, Simmer stays lightweight and easy to use and doesn't get bogged down by 101 half-baked features.
+With a focus on the key areas necessary for a great recipe & food data publishing experience, Simmer stays lightweight and easy to use.
+Check out Simmer for Recipes in a [live demo](http://demo.simmerwp.com).

 **Elegant UI**

 Add ingredients, step-by-step instructions, sub-headings, structured cook times, and a lot more all within a user-friendly drag and drop interface.

-**Built for Discovery**
+**Food Data Discovery**

 Simmer automatically bakes semantic structure and [schema.org](http://schema.org) microdata in to the core of every recipe you publish.
 This allows Google to standardize and serve your recipes across a variety of devices and platforms.
+In addition, our easy to understand recipe index structure allows you to create endless libraries and collections of specific recipes.

 **Easily Extendable**

 Simmer is built with developers in mind.
 Utilize the many actions and filters detailed in the [Developer API](http://develop.simmerwp.com) to customize Simmer to fit any project.
-Or, check out the official [Extensions Library](https://simmerwp.com/extensions/) to find an extension that meets your needs.
+Or, check out the official [Add-Ons Library](https://simmerwp.com/extensions/) to find an extension (including content e-commerce) that meets your needs.
 Check back often as new extensions are always being developed!

 **Additional Features**

-* Bulk-add ingredients & instructions
+* Bulk-add ingredients & instructions as blocks of text
+* Work with any social sharing tools including [AddThis](http://www.addthis.com)
+* All recipes are fully responsive & ready for mobile depending on your theme out of the box
+* Create custom recipe card themes & styling easily
+* Widgets: display your most recent recipes and/or recipe categories in your sidebar
 * Recipe categories
+* Recipe authors
-* Add recipe servings, yield, and source name and/or link
+* Add recipe servings, yield, cook times, and source name and/or link
 * Embed recipes anywhere in your posts or pages
+* Featured thumbnail for each recipe
 * Front-end recipe printing

-**Follow Simmer's development on [Github](http://github.com/bwdinc/simmer/)**
+**Follow Simmer's development on [Github](http://github.com/bwdinc/simmer/) and [simmerwp.com](https://simmerwp.com/blog).**

 == Installation ==